Exclusive: Goldman, JPMorgan in Senate's crosshairs for commodities holdings

 WASHINGTON (Reuters) - U.S. Senator Carl Levin is preparing a last push to bring Wall Street’s big commodity traders to heel during his final months in office, wrapping up a nearly two year-long probe that could potentially reveal abuses in energy and metals markets.

-Levin’s investigators have met with representatives from Goldman Sachs and JPMorgan Chase in recent weeks, according to sources familiar with the matter.
+Levin’s investigators have met with representatives from Goldman Sachs (GS.N) and JPMorgan Chase (JPM.N) in recent weeks, according to sources familiar with the matter.

 Executives from those companies may appear at a hearing as early as September, during which Levin’s Permanent Subcommittee on Investigations would present the findings of the probe, the sources said.